Your 7-Step Annual Financial Health Checkup

 Hopefully you said, “Yes.”
 Sure, it is no fun to get poked and prodded, but physical exams can reveal important information that will make you healthier, and maybe even save your life.

-Financial checkup step #1: Does your financial life expectancy match your life expectancy?
+Financial health checkup step #1: Does your financial life expectancy match your life expectancy?

 Remember Social Security is only meant to replace 20% of income.
 Waiting to find out when you have 80 candles on the birthday cake is too late.
 Meet with a financial professional to review your retirement investment level now to decide if you are on track or need to save more.

-Financial checkup step #2: Do the scales show you have fat debt?
+Financial health checkup step #2: Do the scales show you have fat debt?

 Doctors are concerned about excess weight because it can contribute to health issues.
 When it comes to your financial health, excess debt makes it hard for you to reach your financial goals.